Loading Events

 Thousands of people – including hundreds of elementary students have visited the park since 2015 through open house events, private tours, special events and school field trips including through the popular Kids2Parks program.

-Edna E. Kimbro Archives
+Edna E. Kimbro Archive

 The purpose of the Edna E. Kimbro Archive is to organize, preserve and protect in perpetuity the resources associated with Edna Kimbro’s personal library and research.
 Our goal is to make this material accessible to researchers, students, professionals, and the public, and to provide research support to further the study of early California history.
 Stewards of the Edna E. Kimbro Archive continue to collect, organize, and preserve books, reports, personal papers, oral histories, slide/photographs/videos, digital files, maps and artifacts of enduring value which document the Castro Adobe, the Castro family, Mission-era and Mexican–era adobe buildings, and early Santa Cruz, California, Western and Southwestern history and architecture.